pgexporter/pgexporter/doc/DEVELOPERS.md

 You may find [core APIs](https://github.com/pgexporter/pgexporter/blob/main/doc/manual/dev-06-core_api.md) quite useful.
 Try not to reinvent the wheels, unless for a good reason.

+## Testing

+[**pgexporter**](https://github.com/pgexporter/pgexporter) has a test suite that uses containerized PostgreSQL 17 for testing.
+See [TEST.md](TEST.md) for detailed information on running tests, adding test cases, and understanding the test infrastructure.

+It is recommended that you **ALWAYS** run tests before raising a pull request.

 ## Basic git guide

 Here are some links that will help you